 Over 37 million people in the United States speak Spanish as their native language and more than 16 million have limited English proficiency.
 Functional health literacy influences a patient’s ability to read and understand labels on medicine containers, appointment slips, informed-consent documents, and medical instructions – all considered basic health documents that a patient encounters in healthcare settings.
 At Rutgers University–Camden, health professionals across disciplines can enroll in the following courses designed to prepare them to effectively communicate, treat, and serve Spanish-speaking persons in clinics, hospitals, nursing homes, and doctor’s offices.

 Now available online!
 Details:

-This introductory course allows students with no prior knowledge of Spanish the ability to develop communication skills specifically adapted to the health care environment.
-Participants will acquire basic grammatical structures and vocabulary related to topics such as patient history, symptoms for common ailments, physical conditions, pain scale, diabetes care and emergency response.
-Students will come away with the ability to communicate with Spanish-speaking patients on a basic level, and to understand patients’ simple statements and commands.
+A course that allows students with an elementary knowledge of Spanish (101).
+It develops the ability to develop basic, communication skills specifically adapted to the health care environment.
+Participants will acquire an elementary understanding of grammar and vocabulary in topics such as patient history, symptoms, physical conditions, and emergency response.
+Prerequisite: Elementary knowledge of Spanish.